-LEVEL - Deactivates the Level Select mode and returns you to Direct Take mode.
-Turns off the Level/ Address LED and displays the status of the destination controlled by the panel by lighting the associated Data Key's LED (refer to the Direct Take mode description).
+LEVEL - Deactivates the Level Select mode and returns to Direct Take mode.
+Turns off the Level/ Address LED if in Follow, or the LED begins blinking if a Breakaway condition is selected.
+Displays the status of the destination controlled by the panel by lighting the associated Data Key's LED (refer to the Direct Take mode description).